tanbro/redis_func_cache/docs/usage/considerations.md

 For more detailed examples and advanced patterns, see [Important Considerations - Cache Stampede Risk](#important-considerations).

+## Redis Client Lifecycle

+The cache issues single Lua script invocations through the [redis-py][] client you supply (directly, or via `factory` for each operation).
+It does **not** manage connections, threads or event loops — those semantics are defined by redis-py, and how you wire the client is your application's decision.
+Please consult the redis-py documentation for your client type; the main points, at the time of writing:

+- **Synchronous `redis.Redis`** is thread-safe for command execution: each command runs on a connection drawn from the client's [`ConnectionPool`](https://redis-py.readthedocs.io/en/stable/connections.html#connection-pool), so one client (and its pool) may be shared across threads.
+- **`Pipeline` and `PubSub` objects** carry per-object state and must not be shared across threads.
+This library never creates them, but your own code should.
+- **`redis.asyncio` clients are bound to the event loop that created them.** Sharing one client or pool across event loops is undefined behavior.
+In multi-loop deployments (e.g. one loop per worker), create an independent pool per loop.
+- **Fork safety**: connections inherited across `fork()` are shared by two processes and corrupt silently.
+Rebuild the pool in the child process.

+Practical guidance for the `factory` argument:

+- The factory is invoked every time the cache needs a client, so it should return a **lightweight client sharing one pre-configured pool** — e.g. `redis.Redis.from_pool(pool)` — never construct a new pool per call.
+Creating a pool (or connection) per invocation leaks connections and defeats redis-py's server-side Lua script cache (`EVALSHA` falls back to `EVAL` for each fresh client).
+- All clients produced by one factory must address the same logical Redis dataset, otherwise cache keys and bookkeeping are scattered across servers.

 ## Other Key Limitations

 - **Generator functions** are not supported.